NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

      <img width="858" alt="image" src="https://github.com/user-attachments/assets/1b049283-8671-45f9-8c7d-8da765c36334" /><br>
 The above steps are implemented as the try block.
 6. As part of the expect block we make sure that if an expectation is raised while extracting symptoms, an empty list **[]** is returned, and the execution continues to extract the symptoms from the next textual record of "SYMPTOM_TEXT".
+7. We apply the above "extract_symptoms_gpt4" to each textual record of "SYMPTOM_TEXT" and store the extracted list of symptoms in a variable called "extract_symptoms_gpt4".
 ### Symptom extraction using Antropic's Claude-Sonnet-3.5 model:
 The process of extracting symptoms from the crude textual description of SYMPTOMS_TEXT using Sonet3.5 is similar to the process we used with Sonnet 3.5 models.<br> The Anthropic API key is stored in the working environment as follows:<br>
 <img width="309" alt="image" src="https://github.com/user-attachments/assets/4014f7bb-d992-4b7d-80ae-fce35b945b8e" /><br>